 But comfort is not the major selling point of this mouse.
 Well, I’d argue till the cows come home that your gear, if used for lengthy periods of time, does need to be comfortable.
 But what do I know, right?
 I’m just a casual gamer who enjoys a bit of Overwatch in my spare time.
 No, this mouse’s key feature are its triggers.
 The X2 Superstrike doesn’t use conventional switches like pretty much every other mouse does right now.
 In fact, I’m not sure if this is the first mouse to use a trigger system at the time of making this video.
 Don’t quote me, but I think that might be true.
 Anyway, this mouse uses HITS, which stands for Haptic Inductive Trigger System, and what this means is the left and right click use a series of metal plates, copper coils and analogue sensors to detect keystrokes.

 It’s similar to how a Hall Effect keyboard works, well, it’s basically the same, where the metal plate moves through an electromagnetic field created by the coils.
-From here, the analgue sensor measures the precise position of the plate, giving you a much more accurate click.
-This in turn means that you can manually adjust the button’s actuation point to a setting that fits your play style.
-This means that this mouse doesn’t technically have physical mouse clicks.
-Instead, this is where Haptics come in because the mouse does a little vibrate every time a mouse click is detected, and I can really only liken it to how the keyboard reacts when typing on your mobile phone.
-It was definitely an odd sensation at first, and I do need the haptics there as feedback for when I’m clicking the mouse buttons, but if you so desire, you can turn this vibration completely.
-But then you’re odd if you do that.
-But funnily enough, this adjustable actuation point also means that because the mosue click on the Superstrike can theoretically be struck faster than a trafitional mouse click on something like the G502X, if you have say a semi automatic rifle in a game of something like Battlefield or Hell Let Loose or Valorant, you can theoretically fire it more quickly if of course the game allows.
+From here, the analogue sensor measures the precise position of the plate, giving you a much more accurate click.
+This in turn means that you can manually adjust the button’s actuation point to a setting that fits your play style, with each click being able to be customised independently.
+This means that this mouse doesn’t technically have physical mouse clicks and instead, has opted for Haptic feedback so mouse does a little vibration every time a mouse click is detected, and I can really only liken it to how your mobile phone’s keyboard reacts when typing.
+It was definitely an odd sensation at first, and yes, I do feel like I need the haptics there as feedback for when I’m actually clicking the mouse buttons, but if you so desire, you can turn this vibration completely off.
+But then you’re odd if you do that because you’ve then only got the game as a prompt that an action has taken place.
+But funnily enough, this adjustable actuation point also means that because the mosue click on the Superstrike can theoretically be struck faster than a trafitional mouse click on something like my old G502X, if you have say a semi automatic rifle in a game of something like Battlefield or Hell Let Loose, Counterstrike or Valorant, you can theoretically fire the gun more quickly if of course the game allows you to do so.
+Think the M4 or AK-47 inside of CS2 for example.

-This is all well and good and for someone who plays esports titles, or is actually good enough to hit anything outside of a bot in a game of CS2, then this mouse could be well up your street.
-However, do be warned that because this mouse can also use Rapid Trigger technology, games like CS2 have been known to ban accounts for using such tech on keyboards.
-I personally haven’t switched it on, but even if I did I doubt the CS2 Gods would be able to detect me using it anyway because I’m just slow at gaming.
-But do be warned that it could mean a ban or some kind of strike against your account if caught using Rapid Trigger technology.
-The two left and right clicks are the only two buttons that use HTS thoujgh.
+This is all well and good, and for someone who plays eSports titles, or is actually good enough to hit anything outside of a bot in a game of CS2, then this mouse could be well up your street.
+However, do be warned that because this mouse can also take advantage of Rapid Trigger technology, where the mouse click resets automatically after detecting a click has happened, games like CS2 have been known to ban accounts for using such tech on keyboards.
+I personally haven’t switched it on, but even if I did, I doubt the CS2 Gods would be able to detect me using it anyway because I’d personally get no real advantage from it.
+But do be warned that it could mean a ban or some kind of strike against your account if caught using Rapid Trigger technology. like there have been reports from people using HE keyboards.
+The two left and right clicks are the only two buttons that use HTS though.
 The side buttons are standard switches, as well as the wheel click too.

-All of the settings cane be changed within the Logitech G Hub, which I must say is laid out superbly.
+All of the settings can be changed within the Logitech G Hub, which I must say is laid out superbly.
 Let’s run through it now.

 The bottom of the mouse is fairly basic, though it has some chunky skates.
 Logitech has also taken another opportunity to tell you this is a PRO mouse.
 There’s a power switch on the right, and also a small area where you can store the wireless dongle if you’re travelling around with this mouse.
-It uses a HERO 2 sensor, which coming from the G502X has some improvements such as a higher DPI levels up to 44,000, 888IPS tracking speeds as well as a wireless 8K polling rate which is significantly higher to what I’m used to with the G502X.
-My DPI is still sitting pretty at around 800, but that higher polling rate means data is captured quicker between mouse and PC.
-Unfortunately though the new Superstrike only as a 1000Hz polling rate of used with a USB Type-C cable.
+It uses a HERO 2 sensor, which coming from the G502X has some improvements such as a higher DPI levels up to 44,000, 888IPS tracking speeds as well as a wireless 8K polling rate, which is significantly higher than what I’m used to with the 502X.
+My DPI is still sitting pretty at around 800, but that higher polling rate means data is captured quicker between the mouse and the PC.
+Unfortunately though the new Superstrike only has a 1000Hz polling rate of used with a USB Type-C cable.